SIMRacingApps/SIMRacingApps/README.md

   * It's a Java SDK for developing your own Java Based Apps that can work with any supported SIM.
   * It has a Plugin Interface for server side clients.
   * And it is free, open source, released under the Apache 2.0 license.
-  * Like us on facebook [SIMRacingApps](http://www.facebook.com/SIMRacingApps) to keep up with new releases and tips and tricks.
+  * Like us on FaceBook [SIMRacingApps](http://www.facebook.com/SIMRacingApps) to keep up with new releases and tips and tricks.
   * Visit Our Web Page at [SIMRacingApps.com](http://SIMRacingApps.com) for more information.

 ## Here is a partial list of the Apps and Widgets that are included.